Pepperdine Waves: Men's tennis

 In 1982 Brad Gilbert transferred to Pepperdine University, playing for Allen Fox.
 He became an All-American and reached the finals of the 1982 NCAA Championship.
 Gilbert is a 1999 inductee into the Pepperdine Athletics Hall of Fame.

 Andrew Sznajder played college tennis at Pepperdine, where he was a two-time All-American selection (1987 and 1988; he was # 3 in college rankings both years).
 In 1988, he won the Intercollegiate Tennis Association indoor individual championship.
 He turned pro in his sophomore year.
 Israeli tennis player Boaz Merenstein also played for the school.

+Women's tennis

+Brazilian Luisa Stefani played for the Waves at the Intercollegiate Tennis tour, ranked as high as No. 2 in the ITA rankings, and was also named the 2015 ITA National Rookie of the Year, having compiled a 40–6 record in her freshman season and reached the semifinals of the 2016 NCAA Singles Championships, where she lost to eventual champion Danielle Collins.